• 23 Hitchin Road, Stevenage, Hertfordshire SG1 3BJ

 A Real Home, Not a Hospital

-Abbington House is a quiet, welcoming place that feels like a home, somewhere people can slow down, feel at ease, and take time away from everyday pressures.
+Our centre in Stevenage provides a quiet, welcoming residential setting - somewhere people can slow down, feel at ease and step away from everyday pressures while focusing on recovery.

 Real Stories of Recovery